 I support adults experiencing anxiety, low mood or depression, emotional overwhelm, grief, life transitions, and neurodivergent challenges, including ADHD.

-Let's start with a free 30-minute call
+Let's start with a free 30-minute introductory call.

 Two women engaged in a counselling session, illustrating supportive communication and emotional connection in therapy with Daniela Weetman